Natnae-l/pulsar-project/README.md

 To start the application, run:

+This will start the Express server, allowing you to publish messages.

 npm run start

+This will start the Express server, allowing you to subscribe to messages.

 node consumer

-This will start the Express server, allowing you to publish and subscribe to messages.

 ## Usage